 The basic purpose behind it is to facilitate large workgroups with huge scanning needs.

 These are efficient and high-speed scanners that can deal with hundreds of papers within minutes.

 So organizations or offices can make use of Single-Pass ADFs with minimum manual work involved.

 These scanners are ideal for scanning old photos.

 Digitizing old photographs is an excellent way to store and share your old family photographs.

 These old photographs may have little notes, dates, or names behind to preserve the old memories.

-Automatic Document Feeders are excellent way for digitizing a stack of photos in a convenient way.
+Automatic Document Feeders are an excellent way for digitizing a stack of photos in a convenient way.